-No doubt you have access to a few candy hearts right about now.
-I know I do, so instead of gobbling them up, I decided to turn these sweet pastel treats into an art project.
+No doubt you have access to a few candy hearts right about now; I know I do.
+So instead of gobbling them up, I decided to turn these sweet pastel treats into an art project!

 This candy hearts lesson is a great way for kids in grades 3 and above to observe a color and try to replicate the value.
 You can free-draw the heart or use a template.
 The older the child, the easier it is to draw a large heart.